-In the first two weeks of its release, the gripping Netflix docuseries Reasonable Doubt: A Tale of Two Kidnappings became one of the most watched shows in Mexico and a trending program in the United States.
-It follows the nightmarish ordeal of four men who face an ever-morphing series of criminal charges despite a startling lack of evidence and recanted eyewitness testimony.
+This month, the Mexican Supreme Court announced it would hear the case at the heart of the gripping Netflix docuseries Reasonable Doubt: A Tale of Two Kidnappings.
+Released this fall, the series follows the nightmarish ordeal of four men who face an ever-morphing series of criminal charges despite a startling lack of evidence and recanted eyewitness testimony.
+Three of the men remain imprisoned in Tabasco, sentenced to 50 years for attempted kidnapping.

 The film was five years in the making and part of celebrated filmmaker and WJP researcher Roberto Hernandez’s quest to investigate the impact of criminal justice reforms that his last film helped inspire in Mexico.